HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/servers/convert-hpovserverprofile.md

     * Any change in the server hardware type will lead to the associated volume loss.
     * If the server profile is associated with a server profile template, the server profile will become inconsistent with the template.
 The server profile should be unassociated with the template before or after the migration.

+{% hint style="info" %}
-Minimum required Permissions: Infrastructure administrator or Server administrator.
+Minimum required privileges: Infrastructure administrator or Server administrator.
+{% endhint %}

 ## Examples